So far, we have focused on two categories of forces: normal force and body force (W=mg).

 We use μ (pronounced "mu") for the coefficient, with subscripts to differentiate between static equilibrium and motion:

 Since our focus in this class is static equilibrium, we won't be using the kinetic coefficient of friction.
 You do need to know conceptually that it exists, and that it's smaller than the static coefficient.
-That just means that it's harder to initiate motion than maintain motion, as far as friction is concerned.
+That means that it's harder to initiate motion than to maintain motion.

 The formula for the limiting (maximum) friction force shows that friction resistance is a function of the normal (compressive) force transferred over a surface:

-Engineers generally design systems (in static equilibrium) that do not rely on friction for static equilibrium.
-Whatever friction is there just makes the system a little more redundant (more safe).
+This is because we generally design systems that do not rely on friction for static equilibrium.

 This is the second time you've seen the image of a coffee mug subjected to a horizontal force.
-This section is all about the half arrow.
+You may recall the half arrow for the friction force in the 2D view of the coffee cup.

-A shear force, such as the force of friction, lies in a plane or a surface.
+A shear force lies in a planar surface.

-We generally prefer to draw in 2D, projecting the geometry onto a 2D plane.
-This is shown in the top right corner of the image.
-Since the friction force is coincident with the bottom surface of the coffee mug, it's hard to see it if you draw on top of the body geometry.
+In the 2D view of the coffee mug, the friction force is coincident with the bottom surface of the coffee mug.
+It would be hard to see it if you were to draw the friction force on the proper line of action.
+That's a problem.

-In order to easily communicate a shear force (including friction forces), we can offset the vector slightly away from the body.
+Past engineers have come up with a solution for this, though.
+In order to easily communicate shear force in 2D, we offset the vector slightly away from the body.
 Then, we draw a half arrow (↽ or ⇁ or ↼ or ⇀ or ↿ or ⇃ or ⇂ or ↾).
-In FBDs, the flag on the half arrow is always on the opposite side of the body, as illustrated here.
+The flag on the half arrow is always away from the body, as illustrated here.

 Newton's Third Law applies to friction forces.